e-comas/e-comas.com/_posts/2025-04-04-viva-las-vegas-everything-we-learned-at-prosper-show-2025.md

 “I didn't hear a single session because we were so busy with everyone who was walking the floor.
 So when it comes to the number of attendees, I think this year was great, especially comparing to two years ago."

-Read more about The Expendables [here](https://e-comas.com/2025/02/19/the-expandables-unite-at-prosper-meet-your-global-expansion-superheroes.html)
+Read more about The Expandables [here](https://e-comas.com/2025/02/19/the-expandables-unite-at-prosper-meet-your-global-expansion-superheroes.html)

 ![Expandables stand](/images/uploads/expandables-stand.jpg "Expandables stand")